EnterpriseDB/barman/doc/manual/01-intro.en.md

 Fortunately, with an open source stack composed of **Barman** and **PostgreSQL**, you can achieve RPO=0 thanks to synchronous streaming replication.
 RTO is more the focus of a *High Availability* solution, like [**repmgr**][repmgr].
 Therefore, by integrating Barman and repmgr, you can dramatically reduce RTO to nearly zero.

-Based on our experience at 2ndQuadrant, we can confirm that PostgreSQL open source clusters with Barman and repmgr can easily achieve more than 99.99% uptime over a year, if properly configured and monitored.
+Based on our experience at EnterpriseDB, we can confirm that PostgreSQL open source clusters with Barman and repmgr can easily achieve more than 99.99% uptime over a year, if properly configured and monitored.

 In any case, it is important for us to emphasise more on cultural aspects related to disaster recovery, rather than the actual tools.
 Tools without human beings are useless.